jeremiah-shaulov/polysql/README.md

 let column = 'The number';
 console.log('' + sql`SELECT '${message}', '${number}' AS "${column}"`); // prints: SELECT 'It''s the message', 0.1 AS `The number`
 ```

+`*Only` allows you to use all the supported features for that SQL dialect, even those that are not supported for other dialects.

+Tags without `*Only` throw exception if you ask a feature that is not supported by all of MySQL, PostgreSQL, Sqlite and Microsoft SQL Server.
+So you can switch to different dialect later (e.g. from `mysql` to `mssql`).

 You can mark backtick-quoted Javascript strings with the `sql` tag, as in example above, and dollar-brace parameters in this string will be escaped.